inspec/inspec-aws/docs-chef-io/content/inspec/resources/aws_api_gateway_vpc_links.md

 : **Field**: `target_arns`

 `statuses`
 : The status of the VPC link.
-The valid values are AVAILABLE , PENDING , DELETING , or FAILED .
-Deploying an API will wait if the status is PENDING and will fail if the status is DELETING .
+The valid values are `AVAILABLE`, `PENDING`, `DELETING`, or `FAILED`.
+If the status is `PENDING`, the API deployment waits, and if the status is `DELETING`, the API deployment fails.

 : **Field**: `status`